 The Sexual Health Awareness Group (SHAG) is a peer education program from Health Promotion.
 SHAG is comprised of Brown students who promote sexual health on campus through workshops, a confidential texting Q&A response service (if you are a Brown student, click here for the texting number), and other outreach projects.

-Below you will find Brown University resources for substance use education, support and treatment.
+Below you will find local and national resources for substance use education, support, and treatment.
+Click here for resources at Brown.

 Pages